ra1nstorm/ra1nstorm-helper/README.md

 #### 5. BootVM tells me that I need to enable "VT-d" or something.
 How?
 ##### Enable VT-D.
-Steps for enabling Intel VT-d/AMD-V (IOMMU) vary by motherboard, but are usually like the
+Steps for enabling Intel VT-d/SR-IOV (IOMMU) vary by motherboard, but are usually like the
 following:

 1. Enter the computer BIOS (probably F12 on boot)
 2. Navigate to the "Advanced" tab or something similar
-3. Select the "VT-d", "AMD-V", or a similar option
+3. Select the "VT-d", "SR-IOV", or a similar option
 4. Enable it
 5. Reboot